 Also called the womb, the uterus is where a developing foetus resides during pregnancy.
 The uterus is a hollow, thick-walled, pear-shaped muscular internal organ (a duct) that is located in the pelvic cavity between the bladder and the rectum.
 The cervix is the lowest part of the uterus and leads to the vagina.
 Both the cervix and the vagina are internal reproductive organs that are largely without nerves.
 A woman cannot easily identify the anatomy stimulated by intercourse because the sensations are diffuse.
-Nevertheless, women who claim to orgasm from intercourse when this anatomy is the origin of their orgasms.
+Nevertheless, women who claim to orgasm from intercourse say this anatomy is the origin of their orgasms.
 Ligaments hold the upper part of the uterus in suspension; the lower part is embedded in fibrous tissue.
-When an ovum (egg) is fertilized, it embeds itself into the uterine wall and develops.
+When an egg is fertilized, it embeds itself into the uterine wall and develops.
 During pregnancy the uterus expands.
 After childbirth, the uterus shrinks back to its normal size.

 The vagina is a fibrous, muscular canal leading from the cervix (opening of the uterus) to the external portion of the genital canal.
 It is part of the birth canal.
 The mouth and vagina have characteristics in common.
 Both are susceptible to thrush (a fungal infection), being warm and moist.
 Thrush causes an itchy feeling in the vagina.
 Women may assume that these infections arise because they have done something improper.
 This is not the case.
 Women should wash between their legs thoroughly at least once a day as well as after defecating.
 Cystitis, an infection of the bladder, causes a stinging sensation in the bladder and is accompanied by an urgent need to urinate.
 Medication can alleviate the symptoms and eliminate the infection.

 There is a great deal of anatomic and clinical evidence that most of the interior of the vagina is without nerves.
 A considerable amount of surgery may be performed inside the vagina without need for anesthetics.
-(Alfred Kinsey 1948)
+(Alfred Kinsey)